EllaCodes4/minimalist-weather-app/README.md

 - In building this project, I learned that I could create something useful and polished within a few hours.
 - I also learned that I am capable of replicating designs, and that it starts with inspecting first, identifying what is needed and where (h1 here, div there) and then crafting a plan on how I was going to convert that design into code.
 - I also learned that that the tech and skills needed to build these apps wasn't at all as difficult and intimidating as I had previously thought.
-I could do this and in fact, did-- twice.
+I could do this.
+I had the skills and the drive to try and fail and learn something new.
 ## Optimizations

 Refactors, performance improvements, responsive and mobile-friendly